networktester7/android-app/readme2.md

 By 2029, an estimated 1.8 billion people worldwide will be using smartphones, with iOS and Android as the dominant players (Global: Number of smartphone users, 2025).
 Mobile devices and applications are no longer for personal use only but have become a vital part of the technology ecosystem for most organizations.
 This project will outline the development of an Android mobile inventory application for FrankLabs, Inc., a medical device company, and its sales force.

 ## Project Description
-This project will develop an Android mobile inventory application that will synchronize an API with the user’s device to request inventory data from either a website or a server data base.
+This project will develop an Android mobile inventory application that will synchronize a PHP frontend to a MySQL server with the user’s device to request inventory data from either a website or a server data base.
 Once the application downloads the requested data, it will display current inventory on the device screen.
 The user will also be able to search for a medical device from within the app.

 ## Problem Addressing
 As private users and organizations become increasingly dependent on smartphones for critical data, mobile applications must keep up with the rapidly advancing technological landscape.
 Medical sales representatives are often called into emergency surgeries from remote locations.
 On the road, a rep may not have access to a computer and/or the internet.
 Checking hospital inventory from a computer is also laborious and time consuming.